Convento Building (Mission San Fernando): History

 During the days of the Mission, the Convento was used as a residential building for the missionaries, including temporary accommodations for the missionaries as they traveled between the missions along the Camino Real.
 California's first bishop, Francisco García Diego y Moreno, lived at the Convento from 1820 to 1835.

 In 1846, the Mexican government confiscated the missions and secularized the properties.
 Pio Pico became the owner of the Mission San Fernando, selling it in 1846 to Elogio de Chelis.

 When John C. Fremont led an American military force into California in 1847, he occupied the Convento and used it as a base of operations.
+In October 31, 1853, the building was seen by a party of railroad surveyors who would describe it as "present[ing] an imposing appearance."
 Between 1857 and 1861, the Convento was used as a station for the Butterfield Stage Line between Los Angeles and San Francisco.
 The Los Angeles Times visited the Mission in 1883 and found it "rapidly going to decay."
 The one building that was reported to be in fair shape was the Convento, which the Times described as follows:"The priest's quarters is a large structure, about three hundred feet long by fifty wide, with a broad portico or porch, supported by brick pillars, and extending the whole length of the building.
 The rafters are rough poles, thatched over with wild cane, and over this is a roof of burnt tile. ...
 This large building is in a fair state of preservation, and is tenanted by several Spanish families.
 Some carpenters (Spanish) are fitting up one end of the place for a Catholic church ..."